A Gentle And Trustworthy Breed

 This was supposedly done, because "spaniel" refers to dogs which flush game and the Brittany dog performs more as a pointer or setter.
 In fact the french term "Epagneul" in known to mean "pointing".

-Brittany hunting dogs are medium sized, leggy dogs with an appearance that is reminiscent of a small setter.
+Brittany hunting dogs are medium sized, leggy dogs with a similarity to a small setter.
 Their coats

 are wavy and tri-color and tails are customarily docked to 4 inches, but they are also quite often seen tail-less.